-3 CHURCH PIECE ALLOTMENTS Situated on Queen Catherine Road opposite St Michael's church (1.05 hectares).
+3 CHURCH PIECE ALLOTMENTS

+Situated on Queen Catherine Road opposite St Michael's church (1.05 hectares).
 Fully used allotment plots.
+Owned by the Verney Estate and leased to the Steeple Claydon Allotment and Horticultural Society.

 Church Piece allotments

-NPPF para.
-77 Tests

 The site is opposite the church at the eastern edge of the village.
 It has important recreational value.
-It is local in character, approximately 1.8 hectares in area, and so cannot be described as an extensive tract of land.
+It is local in character, approximately 1.05 hectares in area, and so cannot be described as an extensive tract of land.

-4 GREEN SPINE BETWEEN SYCAMORE LEYS, MEADOWAY AND MAPLE LEYS Areas laid to grass with ornamental trees and footpaths, running through Meadoway estate (0.43 hectares).
+4 GREEN SPINE BETWEEN SYCAMORE LEYS, MEADOWAY AND MAPLE LEYS

+Areas laid to grass with ornamental trees and footpaths, running through Meadoway estate (0.43 hectares).

 Green space in Meadoway

-NPPF para.
-77 Tests

 The area is within the large housing estate on the eastern side of the village.
 It provides tranquil open space with trees and footpaths linking three of the main estate roads.
 It is local in character, less than half a hectare in area and so cannot be described as an extensive tract of land.

-5 LAND TO EAST OF ROOKERY WAY Small wooded area (1991 $\mathrm{m}^2$ ) to the east of Rookery Way/Sandholme.
+5 LAND TO EAST OF ROOKERY WAY

+Small wooded area (1991 m^2) to the east of Rookery Way/Sandholme.
 Ground slopes steeply with small stream at bottom.

 Area east of Rookery Way

-NPPF para.
-77 Tests

 The site is an area of rough ground, trees and bushes on the eastern edge of the village with a public footpath leading to the Claydon Hill farms.
 It has recreational value and is not an extensive tract of land.

-6 OPEN SPACE AT ASHGROVE Open grassed area in the centre of Ashgrove (526 m2)
+6 OPEN SPACE AT ASHGROVE

+Open grassed area in the centre of Ashgrove (526 m2)

 Ashgrove

-NPPF para.
-77 Tests

 The site is in the centre of the village providing an open area with housing on all sides.
 Being around 500 square metres, it cannot be described as an extensive tract of land.